Quels sont les grands principes de la méthode Montessori ? - BBChoupette

 Multi-sensory learning

-The Montessori method favors learning that engages multiple senses.
+The Montessori method emphasizes learning that engages multiple senses.
 This multi-sensory approach allows for better understanding and retention of the concepts taught.

-The Interactive Math Game - MathéSpinner™ perfectly embodies this principle.
-By combining physical manipulation and visual stimulation, it offers a complete learning experience that engages multiple senses.
+The Interactive Math Game - MathéSpinner™ embodies this principle perfectly.
+By combining physical manipulation and visual stimulation, it offers a comprehensive learning experience that engages multiple senses.

 Interactive math game for multi-sensory learning